Proving programs terminate using well orderings, Ramsey Theory, and Matrices: A Proof Using Ramsey's Theorem

 \section{A Proof Using Ramsey's Theorem}

-In the proof of Theorem~\ref{th:prog2orderings} we showed that during every single step of Program~\prwftwo the quantity $(w,x,y,z)$ decreased with respect to the ordering $\llex$.
-The proof of termination was easy in that we only had to deal with one step but hard in that we had to deal with the lexicographic order on $\nat\times\nat\times\nat\times\nat$ rather than just the ordering $\nat$.
+In the proof of Theorem~\ref{th:prog2orderings} we showed that during every single step of Program~\wfNNN the quantity $(w,x,y,z)$ decreased with respect to the order $\llex$.
+The proof of termination was easy in that we only had to deal with one step but hard in that we had to deal with the lexicographic order on $\nat\times\nat\times\nat\times\nat$ rather than just the order $\nat$.

-In this section we will prove that Program~\prwftwo terminates in a different way.
-We will not need an ordering on 4-tuples.
+In this section we will prove that Program~\wfNNN terminates in a different way.
+We will not need an order on 4-tuples.
 We will only deal with $w,x,y,z$ individually.
-However, we will need to prove that, for {\it any} \compsegns, at least one of $w,x,y,z$ decreases.
+However, we will need to prove that, for {\it each} finite \compsegns, at least one of $w,x,y,z$ decreases.